fossabot/wslerry.github.io/_posts/2019-05-03-Geospatial python tutorial-Part 1.md

 We already setup our python environment in [this tutorial](https://lerryws.xyz/posts/Setup-geospatial-environment-in-Anaconda), so let move forward to the next step where we going to setup our working directory.
 For this tutorial I will using Jupyter Notebook, but before that lets setup and prepare our workspace.

 First, lets check a list of available environment within Anaconda.
 From previous tutorial we already created an environment called 'geopy'.
-Type this command the Anaconda terminal to check our environment:
+Type this command in the Anaconda terminal to check our environment:

 ```bash
 conda env list